- Vol. 03

 Older still now, Beauty faded, skin thinner.
 Of her old age, of her fears Hid it behind a façade of the make-up, Still had that smile, the hug, that voice, All behind a façade, who was she really?Read more >

 Tired eyes gathered in droplets as I rip open the window to let the swan song in.
 Stiff mountains bemoan, Ourea spins in unfamiliar cobwebs stretched from the mirror to the church yard, they reflect each other like the flickering and bickering of lovers.I wipe away the morning dew clearing the vision of what I left behind.
 Clarity comes in half-light, But the early morning judges time, the sun, low enough to scorn, low enough to have found me.
 This duvet, this bed, should be home.
 The day lies in the streets ahead; mapped out before I get there, ordered into noisy lights that flicker and bicker like lovers.
 A ticket clings to the warm palm of my hand binding me to everything I’ve done before I have done it.
-And only I can pretend I enjoy it only I, because the past is as long as my shadow, that walks behind me flickering and bickering of lovers.
+And only I can pretend I enjoy it only I, because the past is as long as my shadow, that walks behind me flickering and bickering like lovers.

 She’s in pain she says Life’s not a game she says And time is no healer